 - Best Pizza Place in Bloomington: Mother Bears

 I chose to come to IU for three different reasons: the first was the prestige of the Kelley School of Business.
 I knew that I wanted to study business, and I also knew that I wanted to go to college outside of my home state of Texas.
 Kelley’s national recognition, impressive alumni base, and fantastic job placement rates were huge factors in choosing IU.
 The second reason that I decided to come to IU was because of the Big Ten.
 I wanted to make sure that I got the full and total college experience, which entailed living in a college town, going to football games on Saturdays and basketball games during the winter, and always being surrounded by a beautiful campus.
 The campus was the third and final reason I decided to come to Indiana.
 When I visited, I immediately fell in love with the campus.

 Since Welcome Week of my freshman year, I have been actively involved in campus life and activities.
 My freshman year, I joined the judicial board for my dormitory, became an ambassador for the Kelley Living Learning Center, and became an IU campus tour guide through the Office of Admissions.
 I am still a part of the tour guide program and am more heavily involved than ever.
-I also decided to go Greek, and, this past fall, I became a brother of Phi Kappa Sigma.
+I also decided to go Greek and I became a brother of Phi Kappa Sigma.
 I'm currently the philanthropy chair for my fraternity.
-I decided to join an IUDM (Indiana University Dance Marathon) committee this spring.
+As a result, I decided to join an IUDM (Indiana University Dance Marathon).
 IUDM is the second largest student-run philanthropic event in the country which raises money for Riley Hospital for Children.
 It feels great knowing that all my efforts are going toward a great cause and will benefit kids that truly deserve it.

 IU really allows you to make college what you want it to be, and I believe that every student who attends IU really takes this to heart, which is why IU is such an amazing school.